 | Advanced | 15–20 lbs | Drives maximal power output |

+The ball should make the movement harder — not impossible.
+If you can’t complete a full rep with good form, drop down a size.
 For core exercises like Russian twists and wood chops, stay at the lower end of your range.
-Control matters more than load here.
+Control matters more than load.
 For strength movements like squats and deadlifts, you can go slightly heavier.

 12 Medicine Ball Exercises for Beginners